duksctf/duksctf.github.io/_posts/2017-03-15-Make-IDA-Pro-Great-Again.md

 date: 2017-03-15
 ---

-*In this post I will explain a neat way to use our own python version with IDA Pro, then how to use a chrooted Arch Linux 32bit to run IDA Pro in order not to pollute our host with pesky lib32-XX packages and Finally I will document installation and configuration of some useful IDA Pro plugins.*
+*In this post I will explain a neat way to use our own python, Qt 5.6, PyQt 5.6 version with IDA Pro, then how to use a chrooted Arch Linux 32bit to run IDA Pro in order not to pollute our host with pesky lib32-XX packages and Finally I will document installation and configuration of some useful IDA Pro plugins.*